DavidMe03/McDapBots_KiCad_TIMSPM0/README.md

 ## What is contained here

 **Project Symbols/Footprints**

 Symbols that are specific to this project such as the robot chassis.

 **Schematic File**

 KiCad schematic file that shows the electrical connections of each component of the robot.

 **Layout File**

 KiCad layout file that shows how the components are placed and routed on the PCB.

+**Bill of Materials Files**

+BOM.xlsx contains a list of all the parts needed for the PCB.

+Digikey_Parts_List.xlsx can be uploaded to Digikey to select the parts needed for one copy of this board.

 ## How to use this repository
 1. Copy the repository locally to your computer